cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 Identity | Name | Defining characteristics
 --------|-------|------
-OAT-001 | Carding | Multiple payment authorisation attempts used to verify the validity of bulk stolen payment card data OAT-002 | Token Code Cracking | Mass enumeration of coupon numbers, voucher codes, discount tokens, etc OAT-003 | Ad Fraud | False clicks and fraudulent display of web-placed advertisements OAT-004 | Fingerprinting | Elicit information from the web, application and database servers about the supporting software and framework types and versions
+OAT-001 | Carding | Multiple payment authorisation attempts used to verify the validity of bulk stolen payment card data OAT-002 | Token Cracking | Mass enumeration of coupon numbers, voucher codes, discount tokens, etc OAT-003 | Ad Fraud | False clicks and fraudulent display of web-placed advertisements OAT-004 | Fingerprinting | Elicit information from the web, application and database servers about the supporting software and framework types and versions
 OAT-005 | Scalping | Obtain limited-availability and/or preferred goods/services by unfair methods